browserengineering/book/book/animations.md

 safe to avoid rendering pipeline stages.
 For example, it's easy to see that an `opacity` animation does not require layout or raster, just paint and draw.

-[^animation-curve]: It's not quite exactly the same, because our JavaScript code uses a linear interpolation (or *easing function*) between the old and new values.
-Real browsers use a non-linear easing function for CSS transitions because it looks better.
+[^animation-curve]: It's not exactly the same, because our JavaScript code uses a linear interpolation (or *easing function*) between the old and new values.
+Real browsers use a non-linear default easing function for CSS transitions because it looks better.
 We'll implement a linear easing function for our browser, so it will look identical to the JavaScript and subtly different from real browsers.